fwinkelbauer/fwinkelbauer.github.io/content/posts/2022-07-13-cleanignore.md

 git clean -dfx -e .vs/ -e *.user -e launchSettings.json
 ```

-These expressions looked similar to the content of `.gitignore` file to me, so I
+These expressions looked similar to the content of a `.gitignore` file to me, so
-added a function to my [C# build tool][build-csharp] which feeds the content of
+I added a function to my [C# build tool][build-csharp] which feeds the content
-a `.cleanignore` file into `git clean`:
+of a `.cleanignore` file into `git clean`:

 ``` text
 # My .cleanignore file